frank-deng/fgfs-tools/README.md

 ---

 #### fgtools
+#### fgtools.nas

 A useful tool to manipulate FlightGear from command line.

-Synopsis: `fgtools instance_num command`
+Synopsis: `fgtools instance_num command [parameter] ...`

-`instance_num` is used to determine which FlightGear instance should be launched or accessed, which could be one of 0-9.
+`instance_num` is used to determine which FlightGear instance should be launched or accessed, specified by one of 0-9.
 At most 10 instances could be launched at one time.

 Multiple digits for `instance_num` means executing command for each instance specified, one digit for one instance.